kaixih/kaixih.github.io/_posts/2021-02-15-sparse-reorder.md

 Under the hood of `tf.sparse.reorder()`, it uses an assistant array `reorder` filled with values from 0 to _N-1_ which represents the orignal position of each entry.
-Then, we apply the sort over this array but with a custom comparitor that can access the `indices`.
-The output will be a permuted `reorder` and we can view it as that the correct `i`th entry should be from `reorder[i]`th `indices` and `values`.
+Then, we apply the sort over this array but with a custom comparator that can access the `indices`.
+The output will be a permuted `reorder` and we can view it in this way that the correct "`i`th" entry should be from "`reorder[i]`th" `indices` and `values`.
 The code structure is like:
 ```cpp
 IndexComparator sorter(indices, ndims);